fraisasghar/CAD-and-Simulation-of-Heat-Exchanger/README.md

 ## Overview

-BaffleX is a complete thermal-fluid engineering study of a seven-tube, six-baffle shell and tube heat exchanger, carried out end to end in COMSOL Multiphysics.
+BaffleX is a complete thermal fluid engineering study of a seven tube, six baffle shell and tube heat exchanger, carried out end to end in COMSOL Multiphysics.
 A hot water stream sweeps across a baffled tube bundle while a cold water stream flows through the tubes, and the two exchange heat through conjugate wall conduction rather than an assumed heat transfer coefficient.

-Every simulated result is independently cross-checked by hand.
-Energy balance, LMTD, effectiveness-NTU, and Reynolds number calculations are carried out from first principles using only the port-averaged CFD outputs, closing to within a fraction of a percent of the simulation itself.
+Every simulated result is independently cross checked by hand.
+Energy balance, LMTD, effectiveness NTU, and Reynolds number calculations are carried out from first principles using only the port averaged CFD outputs, closing to within a fraction of a percent of the simulation itself.

 <br>